-This incredible tree is the package deal when it comes to olive trees!
-With excellent flavor, a high concentration in antioxidants, and up to 20 lbs of olives a year, you truly can’t go wrong with the Arbequina olive tree.
+This incredible tree is the package deal when it comes to real olive trees!
+With excellent flavor, a high concentration in antioxidants, and up to 20 lbs of olives a year… you truly can’t go wrong with the Arbequina olive tree.

-These are known as table olives and require brining to eat.
-One of the most beloved olive varieties because of their health benefits such as being high in monounsaturated fatty acids, oleic acids, reduces the risk of heart disease, and reduces oxidative stress.
+Arbequinas are known as table olives and require brining to eat.
+One of the most beloved varieties of olives because of its health benefits such as being high in monounsaturated fatty acids, oleic acids, reduces the risk of heart disease, and reduces oxidative stress.

-Check out this featured blog post here about growing Arbequina olive trees indoors: https://blog.gardeningknowhow.com/trends/growing-arbequina-olive-trees-in-containers/
+Check out this featured blog post here about growing Arbequina trees indoors in containers: https://blog.gardeningknowhow.com/trends/growing-arbequina-olive-trees-in-containers/

 Olea Europaea 'Arbequina'